sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

-## Building a Multi-Container Application
+## Building a Multi-Container Application & "Dockerizing" Multiple Services

-### NOTE
-***This section is focused only on building the React application we will be containerizing.
-It is here only to provide insight into how the application works prior to putting its components into containers.***

-***At the end of the section, there is the option and recommendation to download the client, server, and worker files from the course and use them instead of the files we built in this section.
-This is what has been done.***

-The objectives for this section are,
+The objectives for sections 8 and 9 of the course are,

+1. Take the lessons learned in section 7 and create multiple containters which can be modularly and easily maintained.
-1. Create an overly-complicated React application which will be containerized.
+2. Create an overly-complicated React application which will be containerized.
 The reason for the complicated design allows us to learn how to create and support multiple containers for an application.
-2. Learn about **HTML5 [PushState](https://developer.mozilla.org/en-US/docs/Web/API/History_API) routing**.
+3. Learn about **HTML5 [PushState](https://developer.mozilla.org/en-US/docs/Web/API/History_API) routing**.
 This does require some basic knowledge of [React Router](https://reacttraining.com/react-router/)
+4. Create **Development-only** Dockerfiles for the **React app**, **Express Server**, and  **Worker** components.
+5. Create a **Development-only** docker-compose file which will configure and staet up the application containers.
+6. Learn how to add environment variables to the docker-compose file.

 ## Project-specific setup